-THE PROPOSALS
+THE CHANGES

-The new Rule 29 largely retains the same concepts and requirements prescribed in the current Rule 29 with certain additions and clarifications.
-The new Rule 29 is summarised in this Alert Memorandum.
-Unless otherwise stated, references below to rules are to the new Rule 29 as set out in the PCP.
+The new Rule 29 largely retains the same concepts and requirements of the current Rule 29 with certain additions and clarifications.
+Unless otherwise stated, references below to rules are to the new Rule 29 as set out in the RS.

-Rule 29.1: Applicable Valuations
+Rule 29.1: Applicable valuations

-Rule 29 applies to valuations published (i) during the offer period; (ii) within the 12 months prior to the start of offer period; and (iii) more than 12 months prior to the start of the offer period if the bidder or target draws attention to the valuation in the context of the bid.
-The Panel has discretion to grant dispensations for valuations that the Panel considers not to be material to target shareholders in assessing the merits of a bid (Rule 29.1(a)).
+Rule 29 applies to valuations published (i) during the offer period; (ii) within the 12 months prior to the start of offer period; or (iii) more than 12 months prior to the start of the offer period if the bidder or target draws attention to the valuation in the context of the bid.
+However, Rule 29 does not apply to a valuation published by a cash bidder in respect of assets of that cash bidder.
+The Panel also has discretion to grant dispensations for valuations that the Panel considers not to be material to target shareholders in assessing the merits of a bid (Rule 29.1(a)).
+As to what types of valuation will be considered not to be material to target shareholders, the RS clarifies that advisers should consult the Panel on a case-by-case basis, as this will depend on the particular circumstances.

-Rule 29 applies by default to valuations of (i) land, buildings, plant or equipment; (ii) mineral, oil or gas reserves (although not volume quantifications of reserves alone, without a value being stated); and (iii) unquoted investments (Rule 29.1(b)).
-However, the Panel also has discretion to apply Rule 29 to valuations of other assets or liabilities that would be material to target shareholders in evaluating the merits of the bid, e.g., pension fund surpluses or deficits (Rule 29.1(c)).
+Types of Asset.
+Rule 29 applies by default to valuations of (i) land, buildings, plant or equipment; (ii) mineral, oil or gas reserves (although not volume quantifications of reserves alone, without a value being stated); and (iii) unquoted investments representing in aggregate 10% or more of the gross asset value of the party to the offer which published the valuation ( $Rule\ 29.1(b)$ ).
+Moreover, the Panel has discretion to apply Rule 29 to valuations of other assets or liabilities that would be material to target shareholders in evaluating the merits of the bid, e.g., pension fund surpluses or deficits ( $Rule\ 29.1(c)$ ).

-Note that an "illustration of value" (i.e., where a company seeks to show that if, for example, a particular division were to be valued on the same EBITDA multiple as its market competitors, it would be worth a specified amount) will not usually be subject to the requirements of Rule 29 (but will remain subject to the requirements of Rule 19.1).
+Note that an "illustration of value" (i.e., where a company seeks to show that if, for example, a particular division were to be valued on the same EBITDA multiple as its market competitors, it would be worth a specified amount) will not usually be subject to the requirements of Rule 29 (but will remain subject to the requirements of Rule 19.1 (Standards of care)).

-Where a securities exchange bidder or a target publishes, or has published, a Net Asset Value or Adjusted Net Asset value (NAV) in circumstances where Rule 29 would apply if a valuation had been published in respect of the underlying assets, it must also publish a valuation of the underlying assets and set out any adjustments made in the valuation to allow target shareholders to reconcile any differences between the underlying assets and the NAV (Rule 29.1(d)).
+Net Asset Values.
+Where a securities exchange bidder or a target publishes, or has published, a Net Asset Value or Adjusted Net Asset Value (NAV) in circumstances where Rule 29 would apply if a valuation had been published in respect of the underlying assets, it must also publish a valuation of the underlying assets and set out any adjustments made in the valuation to allow target shareholders to reconcile any differences between the underlying assets and the NAV ( $Rule\ 29.1(d)$ ).